dwilding/initial-charms/README.md

 ### Integration tests

+Integration tests require a Juju controller.

 Don't run integration tests using `just ... integration`.
-Instead, in each charm directory, run `charmcraft pack` followed by `tox -e integration`.
+Instead, in each directory, run `charmcraft pack` followed by `tox -e integration`.

 The machine charm's integration tests should pass.
 The charm goes active without installing a workload.